Equivalent birational embeddings II: divisors: Rational surfaces

+The assumption that $\overline{C}$ is irreducible and it is not a section shows that the only possibility is $a=1$ and $\alpha=\beta=2$.
+That is $(S,\overline{C})$ is equivalent to a plane conic and therefore to a line. \end{proof}

-The case of plane curves has been studied from many different points of view.
+\begin{remark} The proof shows that the numerical hypothesis on log-Kodaira dimension allows to choose a Mori fiber Space structure particularly ``nice'' for the curve $\overline{ C}$. \end{remark} The case of plane curves has been studied from many different points of view.
 Various other necessary and sufficient conditions are known, see \cite{BB} for a nice survey.
 Probably the most tempting conjecture is Nagata--Coolidge's prediction that every cuspidal rational curve is Cremona equivalent to a line, \cite{Co} \cite{Na}.
 For this we do not see any translation into LMMP dictionary.

 It is quite natural to ask for generalisations in higher dimensions.
 The main difficulty is the poor knowledge of Cremona group starting from $\P^3$.